Kale, goji berries, seaweed, walnuts. Think you know all the so-called superfoods? There’s a new kid in town: moringa.

 Shrimp curry with moringa pods

-This tantalizing shrimp and moringa curry recipe also lets you enjoy the many health benefits of turmeric, which can reduce inflammation and lower blood sugar.
+This tantalizing shrimp and moringa curry recipe also lets you enjoy the many health benefits of turmeric, which and lower blood sugar.
 Serve this over brown rice to take advantage of the extra fiber that the grain provides.

 Moringa, fish, and vegetable soup